bootdotdev/blog/content/misc/best-coding-communities.md

 ## Where to Look for What You Want

 Different communities have different strengths.
-Some are great for actual support by connecting with other individuals, like Discord servers such as [Boot.dev](https://discord.com/invite/EEkFwbv).
-Others are better for answering specific technical questions ([DEV](https://dev.to/), [CodeNewbie](https://www.codenewbie.org/), and [Dream in Code](https://www.dreamincode.net/)).
+Some are great for real-time support by connecting with other individuals directly.
+For example, Discord servers such as [Boot.dev](https://discord.com/invite/EEkFwbv).
+Other communities are better for answering specific technical questions ([DEV](https://dev.to/), [CodeNewbie](https://www.codenewbie.org/), and [Dream in Code](https://www.dreamincode.net/)).

 Personal connections will help you build up a collection of technical mentors.
 A close network is also great for mock interviews, referrals for jobs, etc. Especially when it comes to maintaining your motivation, inspiration, and emotional energy, a close-knit group of coding learners is the backbone to a successful start in the programming world.